E3SM-Project/polaris/docs/developers_guide/docs.md

 Another easy way to get started is by taking a look at the existing source code for the documentation: <https://github.com/E3SM-Project/polaris/tree/main/docs/>

-Each time you add a component, test group or task, the corresponding documentation must be included with the pull request to add the code.
+Each time you add a component or task, the corresponding documentation must be included with the pull request to add the code.
 This includes documentation for both the User's Guide and the Developer's Guide.
 For examples, see:

 - {ref}`ocean` in the User's Guide
-- {ref}`ocean-baroclinic-channel` test group in the User's Guide
+- {ref}`ocean-baroclinic-channel` tasks in the User's Guide
 - {ref}`dev-ocean` in the Developer's Guide
-- {ref}`dev-ocean-baroclinic-channel` test group in the Developer's Guide
+- {ref}`dev-ocean-baroclinic-channel` tasks in the Developer's Guide

 Documentation for each component in the User's guide should include a label with the name of the component: